Collateral damage: How Trump threw Canada's refugee system into turmoil

 In November, Toronto approved the booking of more hotel rooms for refugee claimants through the end of 2018, at a cost of about C$20 million, according to city documents.

-The city is working on a more comprehensive refugee plan but it needs more help from the federal government, said councillor Kristyn Wong-Tam.
+The city is working on a more comprehensive refugee plan but it needs more help from the federal government, said councilor Kristyn Wong-Tam.
 The status quo, renting thousands of hotel beds, “is absolutely unsustainable,” she said.

 “We are not saying ‘No’ to refugees.
 We are saying, ‘Absolutely: Come and live in Toronto.
 Build your life in Toronto.’
 But we cannot do this without the support of other orders of government,” she said.